 Homestead and Florida City, on the northeastern edge of Everglades National Park, offer a range of lodging choices, including hotels, motels, and vacation rentals.
 These towns serve as convenient bases for exploring both the national park and the nearby Biscayne National Park.

 This hotel is close to many restaurants.
-For us, being Christmas Day, the only open restaurant was Ihop.
+For us, being Christmas Day, the only open restaurant was IHop.
 The food and service were amazing, considering the number of customers coming and going.

 Everglades City Motel – Everglades Adventures Inn